Easily Add Images to a Correspondence Analysis Map in Displayr

 The visualization above shows the results of a correspondence analysis based on data from a study of how people perceive different carbonated soft drinks.
 Logos, which are from jpeg files, are shown instead of brand names, with lines and dots indicating the precise location of the brands.

 Creating such visualizations in Displayr is straightforward:

-- Select the data you wish to analyze in the Table field.
-If you want to instead manually enter the data, change Data source to Type or paste data and press Add data.
+- Select the data you wish to analyze in the Object Inspector > Inputs > Correspondence Analysis of a Table > Input table(s) field.
+If you want to instead manually enter the data, click on Paste or type table paste the data in and click OK.

-- Check Use logos for rows.
+- In the Object Inspector > Inputs > Correspondence Analysis of a Table check Use logos for rows.
 If you want to instead use logos for the data in the columns, check Switch rows and columns.

-- Paste your URLs, with commas between them and quotation marks around them, into the Logos box and press Calculate.
+- Paste your URLs, with commas between them and quotation marks around them, into the Logos box.
 The order of the images in the list should match the order of the rows in the table.
 The list of URLs that I used in the example above looks like this:

 The resulting visualization, shown below, is interactive.
 You can manually move the logos and the labels around.